devicuyy/python_tutorial/README.md

 Hello World!

-My name is Devika Tristha
+My name is Devika Tristha Phylicia I'm from
-- Tunghai University
-- Global MBA Tunghai University